Economy Watch: January Jobs Report Unclear

 Sandra Thompson, director of the FDIC’s division of supervision and consumer protection, predicted that bank failures this year will not be more than during 2010, whether because of CRE or other reasons–but that there will still be quite a few.
 “The FDIC expects that banks will work with commercial borrowers who remain creditworthy despite some deterioration in their financial condition,” she said.

 What to Do About Fannie, Freddie and Banker Bonuses?

 Two proposals are expected to be released on Monday to deal with some of the remaining sore spots in the economy.
 The U.S. Department of the Treasury, for one, will announce a plan to overhaul the two GSEs, Fannie Mae and Freddie Mac, as it was tasked to do by the Dodd-Frank financial reform bill passed last year.
 Reportedly it will involve scaling back the GSEs near-universal presence in the U.S. mortgage market to merely a very large presence.

 The FDIC is also poised to make a few suggestions of its own, namely that top banker bonuses be tied in some way to job performance–such as by deferring half of those bonuses for three years, so as to gauge how things have gone in the interim.
 The thinking is that such a rule would discourage “inappropriate risk-taking” by bank muckamucks.
-Such an approach, though with a higher percentage, is already in the works for E.U. banks.
+Such an approach, though the percentage is higher, is already in the works for EU banks.

 Wall Street dropped in early trading on Friday, but managed to claw its way back into positive territory by the closing bell, with the Dow Jones Industrial Average up 29.89 points, or 0.25 percent.
-The S&P 500 gained 0.29 percent, and the Nasdaq advanced 0.56 percent, despite reports that hackers hacked their way into Nasdaq’s computer systems a few times in the last year or so.
+The S&P 500 gained 0.29 percent and the Nasdaq advanced 0.56 percent, despite reports that hackers hacked their way into Nasdaq’s a few times in the last year or so.